Are you a Parent helping your Teenager to find work? Then we can help you with the process.

-We wish that more employers would consider introducing apprenticeship schemes.
-There is still some Government assistance for those firms willing to offer places.
+We wish that more employers would consider introducing traineeship and apprenticeship schemes.
+There is Government assistance for those firms willing to offer places.
 Our own data and research shows that there are thousands of teenagers aged 16-17 who would prefer to work as an apprentice, if the places were out there.

 If your teenager is under 16 then they will only be able to seek out part-time work, but the skills and experience they gain from doing a part time job will prepare them for any future opportunities, as well as giving them some money of their own to spend.

 Older teenagers and school leavers are generally more focused on their options and whether or not further education is right for them.
 An 18 year old with real work experience on their CV will stand out to employers as being work-ready.